 The success of our business is directly affected by our community’s visual appeal as well as its “green health”.
 This project will provide necessary data, inventory, analysis, and education for a successful urban forest program for the City and its residents.
 As Marathon improves with respect to our urban forestry plan, so will our local economy, as it is all connected.Daniel Samess, M.S., CEO of Greater Marathon Chamber of Commerce

 The City of Marathon was incorporated in 1999 and has not updated its Tree Ordinance since 2007.
-This Ordinance was a vestige from the original Monroe County Ordinance and proved inconsistent with ordinances appropriate for small communities.
-The City was awarded grant funds under the Florida Department of Agriculture and Consumer Services in 2008, but the grant only funded a tree planting inventory.
-As aforementioned, a Resolution was passed in 2014 to apply for the Florida Urban and Community Forestry Grant.
-The current goals of the project are to gather necessary data, inventory and analysis, and to develop a strategic plan to develop a successful urban forestry program for the City and for its residents.
+This ordinance was a vestige from the original Monroe County Ordinance and proved inconsistent with ordinances appropriate for small communities.
+The city was awarded grant funds under the Florida Department of Agriculture and Consumer Services in 2008, but the grant only funded a tree planting inventory.
+A resolution was passed in 2014 to apply for the Florida Urban and Community Forestry Grant.
+The current goals of the project are to gather necessary data, inventory and analysis, and to develop a strategic plan to develop a successful urban forestry program for the city and for its residents.

 The Urban Forestry Program is funded in part by the Florida Department of Agriculture and Consumer Services.
 Any remaining balance is compensated with city funds.